menu

 Demographics

-The overall education level of Buffalo Center - Thompson is somewhat higher than in the average US city of 21.84%: 27.75% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Buffalo Center - Thompson is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.75% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Buffalo Center - Thompson in 2022 was $36,723, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $146,892 for a family of four.
 However, Buffalo Center - Thompson contains both very wealthy and poor people as well.